 If your app is related to eCommerce or to sell something, it would be better to use neutral colors.
-It will help to draw the attention of visitor toward the product.
+It will help to draw the attention of the visitor toward the product.

 Prefer a base color from your branding (logo or company color) like red and white of Coca-Cola.
 However, if you don’t have a brand color or particular color of the logo, pick your color with the help of some tools available for color selection.

 Use your base/primary color to highlight limited and important information such as logo, contact detail, titles, headings, important popup, etc.

 Only one color makes your website slightly boring or dull.
-To make it more attractive, you need accent colors which compliment base color and are used to highlight secondary information on your website.
+To make it more attractive, you need accent colors that compliment the base color and are used to highlight secondary information on your website.

 There are some content/ items that are not so important, but you still want them to highlight.
-For example, Current menu tab, subtitles, quotes etc. To do so, use accent colors.
-But, try to use only 1 or 2 otherwise use of too many accent colors make your website messy and your visitor confused.
+For example, the Current menu tab, subtitles, quotes, etc. To do so, use accent colors.
+But, try to use only 1 or 2 otherwise use of too many accent colors to make your website messy and your visitor confused.

-Choosing background color of the website is challenging because each brand serves a different purpose.
-For example, if your website’s goal is to sell products, use of white or tints of gray would be a great choice.
+Choosing the background color of the website is challenging because each brand serves a different purpose.
+For example, if your website’s goal is to sell products, the use of white or tints of gray would be a great choice.
 So that, products displayed on site instantly grab the attention of buyers.

 In contrast, if you want to promote the brand or service you should go with dark colors as your background color.

-Metizsoft Solutions: By following above mentioned tips and methods, you can definitely choose a good color combination for your website – even if you don’t have natural skill of color coordination.
-Don’t be afraid of doing experiment with colors, but at the same time remember that your content is your first priority.
+Metizsoft Solutions: By following above mentioned tips and methods, you can definitely choose a good color combination for your website – even if you don’t have the natural skill of color coordination.
+Don’t be afraid of doing an experiment with colors, but at the same time remember that your content is your first priority.
 So, choose according to that.